ilikescience/mhs11/src/assets/writing/product-thinking-for-design-systems.md

 ## Idea 2: Jobs to be Done

-“Jobs to be Done” is a framework developed by leaders like Tony Ulwick and Clayton Christiansen to address a fundamental question in product development: how do you build something that customers want?
+“Jobs to be Done” is a framework developed by leaders like Tony Ulwick and Clayton Christensen to address a fundamental question in product development: how do you build something that customers want?
 The Jobs to be Done approach starts with a straightforward mission: build something that helps users achieve a meaningful outcome.
 The simplest illustration of this approach is a quote popularized by Theodore Levitt: “People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!”
 Jobs to be Done says that people only buy a drill because it helps them make a hole.
 “Make a hole” is the job that a customer asks — “hires,” in Jobs-to-be-Done parlance — the drill to do.

 What jobs could your design system do for the people who use it (the people you identified in your market analysis)?
 What do they currently use to do those jobs instead?
 When working on your design system, write down some of these jobs and consider if your product is going to be hired or not.
 Here are some examples of jobs your design system might do: